Iliaromanov/Solitaire/README.md

 <img src="demo/gameplay1.gif" width="400" height="350" style="text-align: center" />

 ## Installation
-Make sure to install the required Python arcade library by typing the following in your command line interface (CLI):
+1. Make sure to install the required Python arcade library by typing the following in your command line interface (CLI):

     pip install arcade

-Now you may clone this repository using:
+2. Now, you may clone this repository using:

     git clone https://github.com/Iliaromanov/Solitaire.git